 Safe Household Products to Use Around Cats

-Why you should avoid these Top 5 Household Offenders to your cat’s health
+Avoid these Top 5 toxic household products that are offenders to your cat’s health

 Welcome to the “Healthier Cat Detox Series” Part One

 Earth Month is an excellent time to take stock of common household products that are toxic for your cat, you, and the Earth

 As a cat lover, you want to keep your cat safe from these common household offenders to your cat’s health, your health, and well, the Earth’s health as well.
 Your cat’s liver and kidneys are already working hard to detox everyday toxins in carpeting, pressed particle board in furniture, vaccines, flea products, the air, etc. Studies show indoor air is much more toxic than the outdoor air!

 Did you know that a cat’s sense of smell is 14 times stronger than ours?
 They have about 20 million nerve cells in their noses, compared to 5 million in ours!
 Wow!
 So just imagine if something is offensive or strong smelling to you, how much more intense it must be for your cat.
 So, let’s do all we can to reduce their exposure (and yours!) to toxins and in turn, help keep their immune systems stronger and healthier with safer products to use instead.

 Top 5 Household Offenders to Your Cat’s Health

 There are more than five household products that contain toxic chemicals, but these are my Top 5 of the most widely and frequently used.
 The more frequent a product is used, the more often poisons are being poured into the air your cat — and you — breathe, as well as poured down the drains and into the waterway, which makes it way to our precious oceans.

 #1 and #2 – Plug-In Air Fresheners and Spray Air Fresheners